Contrast-Security-OSS/docs/content/installation/setup/auth/Configure-http-proxy.md

 To enable trusted HTTPS proxy authentication:

-* Update the *auth.properties* property file by changing the `authentication.mode` in *~/path_to_contrast_installation/conf/auth.properties* to `http_header`.
+* Update the *auth.properties* property file by changing the `authentication.mode` in *~/path_to_contrast_installation/data/conf/auth.properties* to `http_header`.
 * By default, the HTTP header name is `Contrast-Authentication`.
 You can also configure this in the *auth.properties* file by updating the value of `auth.http.header.field.name`.
 * After restarting Contrast, each request must include the HTTP header `Contrast-Authentication: username` to login.

 >**Note:** Trusted HTTPS proxy authentication should only be used if all Contrast nodes are accessible exclusively through a trusted proxy.
-No nodes should be accessible directly.
+No nodes should be accessible directly; otherwise, an attacker could impersonate any authorized user.